2d-inc/Flare-Flutter/README.md

 # Flare-Flutter
 Flutter runtime written in Dart with SKIA based rendering.
+N.B. this repository now contains two packages: `flare_dart` and `flare_flutter`.

 ## Installation
 Add `flare_flutter` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+If you plan on writing a custom controller or want access to more of the guts of the library, you will want to also include `flare_dart` which is the base library responsible for loading, instancing, animating, and doing all the work that happens before rendering in `flare_flutter`.
+The examples include use cases for both scenarios.

 ## Exporting for Flutter
 Export from Flare with the *"Export to Engine"* menu.
 In the Engine dropdown, choose *Flutter*, and in the Format dropdown your favorite form of compression.